March 27, 2025

 3. Reviews

 Getting a talk & text only plan is less common in today’s data-heavy world, so you might have a harder time getting recommendations from people you know.
-Look up real reviews of plans you find through websites like Trustpilot, or even Reddit!
+Look up real reviews of plans you find through websites like Trustpilot, or Reddit.

 How to activate a no data plan

-All you need is a SIM card – whether physical or eSIM – from the provider you choose your plan from.
+All you need is a SIM card – whether physical or an eSIM – from the provider you choose.

-To get that SIM, head over to the provider's website (or go in store where applicable) to purchase your desired plan and the subsequent SIM for activation.
+To get that SIM, head to the provider's website (or go into a store where applicable) to purchase your desired plan and the SIM for activation.

 Frequently Asked Questions About Talk & Text Only Plans